WeTransfer/sqewer/DETAILS.md

 The `Sqewer::CLI` module that you run from the commandline handler application accepts the same options as the `Worker` constructor, so everything stays configurable.

+## Threads versus processes

+You can elect to use process isolation per job.
+Each job will then run in a forked process, on which the main worker process will `wait()`.
+To do so, pass `Sqewer::Isolator.process` as the `isolator:` option to the Worker

+    proc_worker = Sqewer::Worker.new(isolator: Sqewer::Isolator.process)

+By default the system is working with threads only, as processes obviously have some overhead.

 ## Execution and serialization wrappers (middleware)

 You can wrap job processing in middleware.
 A full-featured middleware class looks like this: